 Fortunately, under expert care and with the right treatment, PD associated psychosis can be managed.
 Many people who experience symptoms like hallucinations (seeing things that are not there) or delusions (believing things that are not true) can improve with treatment.
 I’ve spoken with families who say that treatment cleared up symptoms or that their loved one still sees things that are not there, but understands that they aren’t real.
 This is a huge relief for patients and families.

 However, PD associated psychosis can be challenging for physicians because most antipsychotic drugs are not made for people with Parkinson’s.
-Medications for psychosis typically work by blocking dopamine in the brain.
+Medications for psychosis typically work by blocking A chemical messenger (neurotransmitter) that regulates movement and emotions. in the brain.
 But since Parkinson’s symptoms result from the brain producing too little dopamine, blocking it can be dangerous.

 Because psychosis can be caused by getting a patient’s medications wrong, the Parkinson's Foundation Centers of Excellence netwrok determined that patients tend to develop symptoms of psychosis when they are hospitalized because once they are admitted, people with PD experience a sudden change in medication and scheduled dosages.
 Foundation researchers found this when we studied hospital care, which led to the development of our Aware in Care hospitalization kit.
 The Aware in Care kit helps patients be their own advocate and includes strict instructions for drugs to treat psychosis and Parkinson’s, as well as what medications hospital staff should not give people with Parkinson’s.